chingor13/file_upload/README.md

 Enter `FileUpload`, a mountable Rails engine that handles uploading files asynchronously to temporary shared file storage (redis).
 Redis allows us to temporarily cache this file and gives us shared storage - we don't need to set up NFS or configure server affininty in order to preserve access to our temporary file.

+## Assumptions

+* You want to asychronously upload files while the user completes a form
+* You want to keep track of your uploaded files in an ActiveModel-like storage engine
+* You are using rails
+* You are using jQuery (or can use it)

 ## Usage

 in your Gemfile: